pharo-project/pharo-potentialEnhancementLogs/TxTextRoadmap.md

 - TxBasicViewMorph>>#fullDrawOnAthensCanvas: checks if fullBounds are visible on canvas, then checks #bounds again.
 Are both necessary?

 ###Ideas
-- Since TxSelection is immutable, how about TxEmptySelection or TxNoSelection
+- ~~Since TxSelection is immutable,~~ how about TxEmptySelection or TxNoSelection.
+I see now that `TxSelection` is *not* immutable (in fact, it's mutability seems to be what distinguishes it from a `TxInterval`, but a Null Object pattern still may be useful here.